What are omnichannel contact center solutions?

 A new study by LogMeIn and Ovum reveals a disconnect between customer service expectations (from customers) and customer service delivery (from contact centers).
 According to the research, 76% of customers surveyed have quit doing business with a brand following an experience that failed to meet their expectations.

-So the question is: What can contact centers do to improve the customer experience?
+So the question is: What can contact centers do to improve the customer experience, and ultimately satisfy customers?
 What can they do to ensure they meet customer expectations of those experiences?

 Quicker Response Times